Jaguar XE review - MPG, CO2 and running costs

 The Jaguar XE starts in insurance group 27 in D180 guise and climbs to group 34 for the top-spec P300.
 For comparison, the BMW 3 Series sits in groups 26 to 42, depending on which specification you choose.

 Every XE comes with remote central locking, an alarm and an engine immobiliser, as you’d expect, but the cost of parts and labour for accident repairs means insurance costs are suitably premium.

-Our experts predict that the latest Jaguar XE will hold on to around 40 to 43 per cent of its value come trade-in time after 36,000 miles and three years.
-Again, the industry-standard BMW 3 Series beats the XE here – the saloon is expected to hold onto around 43 to just over 45 per cent of its value over the same period.
+Our experts predict that the latest Jaguar XE will hold on to around 40 to 43% of its value after three years and 36,000 miles.
+The industry-standard BMW 3 Series beats the XE here – the saloon is expected to retain between 43 and 50%.

 In this review